- Identify types of emergencies that may occur in a preschool classroom.

 Your emergency plan may also contain information about the following situations:

 Communicating with families: You need to know how you will communicate with families if you and the children are evacuated to another location.
 How will you let families know where they can find their children?
 It is also important to know how you will let families know if your program is forced to close.
-Part of the plan should include who will contact families, what will be communicated, and how ratio will be maintained.
+Part of the plan should include who will contact families, what will be communicated, and how teacher-to-child ratio will be maintained.